denten-books/plain-text/1-device.md

 intertwined with machine internals and control code and it is often hermeneutically sealed to resist human interpretation.

+In the process of textual production, printing and typesetting, it is certain that my words were mixed with machine language, which in turn changed the structure of the devices in your lap, in your hand, near to your eye, embedded, or embodied.
+I could say that I bear no responsibility for extending the reach of machine language so close to the reader.
+But that would be factually incorrect.
+The choice of my writing implements and my channels of communication affect deeply the contexts of interpretation.
+Such choices, in aggregate, define the shared ecosystem of knowledge that surrounds us.
+Traditional strategies of close reading which limit interpretation to the parsing of visible content risk missing the concealed machinations of naked circuit control.
+It looks like you are reading a book, but this book may change depending on the readers race, gender, ethnicity, geography, or political affiliation.
+Who has agency program the device?
+Were a book also a pill or fused with the neural circuitry of the brain, would you know what and whom you were reading?

 [^ln1-google]: "Google's mission is to organize the world's information and make it universally accessible and useful" (@google_about_2015).
 See also Johanna Drucker's discussion on "the totalizing drive of the digital" in